acmeproducts/perf/core-ui-release-plan.md

 2. **QA capacity confirmed.** The QA team will run the bundled checklist (below) in one pass, validating both baseline regression coverage and paradigm feature parity.
-3. **Single-PR commitment.** Engineering agrees the B1–B5 work streams ship together on one branch/PR, so reviewers always see the end-to-end core-first experience.
+3. **Conflict-free incremental PRs.** Engineering agrees to prep, rebase, and test each bundle locally so that every PR the tester sees is mergeable without manual conflict resolution.
 4. **Checklist ownership.** A named QA owner is assigned before coding begins so the final verification window is already booked when the PR opens.